 Where to Stay

 Particularly in Ubud, you won’t have trouble finding a suitable lodging option.
-Even many of the smaller guesthouses have tastefully Balinese style decorated rooms, often with lush gardens, wooden patios, and entrancing pool areas.
+Even many of the smaller guesthouses have tastefully Balinese-style decorated rooms, often with lush gardens, wooden patios, and entrancing pool areas.

 In general, accommodations are very reasonably priced if not even cheap.
 Therefore, Bali might be a good place to splurge a little.
 Actually, you can get a luxurious hotel room already for around 70 US$.
 However, those posh complexes are often quite isolated on the outskirts of town.

 I was truly amazed by my stay at the Alas Petulu Villa Resort And Spa*.
-I had a spacious upstairs room of a wooden two-storey villa with a small balcony where breakfast was served in the morning.
+I had a spacious upstairs room in a wooden two-storey villa with a small balcony where breakfast was served in the morning.